-Carpet tiles designed for commercial use are different to residential carpet tiles in several ways.
-When you look for commercial carpet tiles for your business, it is important to understand the differences.
+Carpet tiles designed for commercial use are different to residential tiles in several ways.
+When you look for recycled commercial carpet tiles for your business, it is important to understand the differences.

 They look and feel markedly different to those used in your home.
-They are manufactured using different materials and are designed specifically to withstand heavier footfall and have a much more robust construction to the carpet tiles manufactured for the domestic market.
+They are manufactured using different materials and are designed specifically to withstand heavier footfall and have a much more robust construction to those manufactured for the domestic market.

 This makes them resistant to signs of wear in high footfall areas and where castor chairs are constantly in use.
 They will not flatten or show signs of wear for many years, whereas carpet tiles with a ‘domestic only’ rating would look dreadful very quickly in a commercial environment.